-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 In 1865, aged 20, Wilhelm enrolled at the Mechanical Technical Division of the Zurich Polytechnicab School in Switzerland.
-Three years later he received the degree of mechanical engineer 1.
+Three years later, he received the degree of mechanical engineer 1.

 In 1870 he followed his mentor, Professor Kundt, to the Julius Maximilians University of Würzburg in Germany.
 This proved to be short-lived, with the appointment proving a disappointment to both Roentgen and Kundt 1.